 • No chocolate chips?
 If you have a chocolate bar, chop it into chunks.

-Closeup of healthy chocolate chip muffin showing texture inside.
+Closeup of a chocolate chip muffin showing texture inside.

 Variations